ericduran/drupalcs/README.md

 This coding standard is not being maintained over at http://drupal.org/project/drupalcs The drupal.org version already contains more sniff and it's a lot more mature.
 Thanks.

+#Development has moved again#
+I'm moving stuff back in here!!!
 _____
 _____